reberhardt7/socket-javascript-security/Lesson 03 - IP, DNS, and HTTP/lesson-03.md

-# Lecture 1: Fundamentals of IP, DNS, and HTTP
+# Lesson 3: Fundamentals of IP, DNS, and HTTP

 ## Introduction

-This lecture covers three core technologies that make the web possible: IP addresses, DNS (Domain Name System), and HTTP (Hypertext Transfer Protocol).
+This lesson covers three core technologies that make the web possible: IP addresses, DNS (Domain Name System), and HTTP (Hypertext Transfer Protocol).
 These technologies work together to enable every web interaction, from loading a simple webpage to streaming video content.

 ## 1. IP Addresses: The Internet's Street Addresses